DestinE-Climate-DT/one_pass/README.md

 # One pass algorithms

-This repository holds the code for the implementation of the one_pass algorithms for the DestinationEarth project: https://destine.ecmwf.int/ and https://destination-earth.eu/.
+This repository holds the code for the implementation of the one_pass algorithms, developed for the DestinationEarth project: https://destine.ecmwf.int/ and https://destination-earth.eu/.

 These algorithms are intelligent data reduction techniques to process streamed climate model output data on-the-fly to produce statistical summaries or derived computations.

-The algorithms take as input any Xarray object (either a Dataset or a DataArray) and will compute the requested statistics based on the user configuration.
+The algorithms take as input any Python Xarray object (either a Dataset or a DataArray) and will compute the requested statistics based on the user configuration yml file.

+The code is ready to be implemented into a workflow which passes output data from climate models of arbitary chunk (number of time steps) length.

 ### Disclaimer